logicly-au/pmhc-mds.com/_source/resources.md

 PMHC MDS users.

 ### 4. Draft client consent wording
-The draft client consent wording provides standard wording that PHNs may wish to include in draft client consent forms provided that to referrers and providers to obtain consent from their clients for anonymised data to be supplied to the PHN and the Department of Health for statistical purposes in planning and improving mental health services.
+The draft client consent wording provides standard wording that PHNs may wish to include in draft client consent forms provided to referrers and providers to obtain consent from their clients for anonymised data to be supplied to the PHN and the Department of Health for statistical purposes in planning and improving mental health services.

 ### 5. Outcome measures and scoring rules
 The following documents provide examples of each of the outcome measures and an